 Every day, 500 kiwis get food poisoning.
 It can take from as little as 20 minutes to several weeks to become unwell from contaminated food.
 Symptoms can include vomiting, nausea, diarrhoea, stomach cramps, muscle pain, headache and fever.
 Food poisoning can be a serious risk if you’re sick, pregnant, very young or elderly.

 If you think you have food poisoning as a result of food you've eaten, report it to your local Health Protection Officer.
 You can also make a food complaint

 Public Health's work includes:

-The Ministry for Primary Industries now deals with queries on any of the following:
+The Ministry for Primary Industries (MPI) deal with queries on any of the following:

 • food is being sold past its use-by date

 • unhygienic or incorrect food handling, storage, transport or preparation.

 Contact MPI phone on 0800 00 83 33 or email to email@example.com

 Contact an Environmental Health Officer at your local council if you want to report a ‘dirty’ food premises or unhygienic practices of food handlers.